Mortgage protection insurance vs. life insurance - what's the difference?

 Is mortgage protection insurance cheaper than life insurance?

-Because the cover provided is typically limited to expenses relating to repaying a home loan, in some cases mortgage protection insurance could be a less expensive option than a life insurance policy.
-This may not always be the case, though, and you should consider also looking at the level of cover that applies and other relevant factors before committing to a particular type of insurance cover.
+Mortgage protection insurance could be less expensive than a life insurance policy, as its cover is typically limited to expenses relating to repaying a home loan.
+However, this may not always be the case, so you should consider looking at the level of cover that applies and other relevant factors before committing to a particular type of insurance cover.

-According to Moneysmart, an important question to consider around cost is whether the mortgage insurance premiums will be added to your loan amount.
-If this is the case, interest costs could add considerably to the overall cost of the cover.
+According to Moneysmart, an important question to consider is whether mortgage insurance premiums will be added to your loan amount.
+This could mean paying interest on these premiums, which could add considerably to the cover’s overall cost.

-While this product may offer suitable protection in some circumstances, it’s important to note that as a form of CCI, mortgage protection cover has come under heavy criticism in recent years.
-Following a review of this industry in 2019, the Australian Securities and Investments Commission (ASIC) found a number of issues affecting consumers.
-For example, it found that:
+While mortgage protection insurance may be useful in some circumstances, it’s important to note that as a form of Consumer Credit Insurance (CCI), mortgage protection cover has come under heavy criticism in recent years.
+Following a review of this industry in 2019, the Australian Securities and Investments Commission (ASIC) found a number of issues affecting consumers, such as:

 - CCI is “extremely poor value for money”.
 Across all CCI products sold by lenders, only 19 cents was recovered in claims for every premium dollar which consumers paid.